ItamarGronich/storybook-rspack/packages/storybook-builder-rspack/README.md

 This library is a storybook `framework` that uses Rspack and React.

-to use this first install the package:
+Builder implemented with `Rspack` and `Rspack`-compatible loaders/plugins/config, used by `@storybook/core-server` to build the preview iframe.

+## Usage

 ```bash
 npm install @gitamar/storybook-builder-rspack